head

 3. (social, countable, metonymically) A leader or expert.

-1. The place of honour, or of command; the most important or foremost position; the front.
+1. The place of honor or command; the most important or foremost position; the front.

 4. A significant or important part.